Affine Frobenius Brauer Categories: Frobenius Brauer Categories

-The last relations in \eqref{rel:tokens} and \eqref{rel:brauerBasics} imply that teleporter endpoints slide across cups and caps, flipping orientation in the process.
-For instance, we have ${ = } \text{ and } { = }.$ This allows us to unambiguously draw diagrams with sideways teleporter endpoints appearing at critical points of cups and caps; we define such diagrams to be equal to the morphism obtained by sliding the endpoints to either side of the cup(s) and/or cap(s).
+Lemma \ref{lem:teleporterCupCapSliding} allows us to unambiguously draw diagrams with sideways teleporter endpoints appearing at critical points of cups and caps; we define such diagrams to be equal to the morphism obtained by sliding the endpoints to either side of the cup(s) and/or cap(s).
 For instance,